Publisher: Grand Central Publishing

 Release Date: 3/25/2011

 MSRP: $19.99 (Hardback), $14.99 (Paperback), $9.99 (Digital)

 Zombies are a huge part of American pop culture and science fiction.
 They have invaded every single form of media known to man, but Schlozman takes a different approach to the genre and one that has never been explored before.
 He creates a small fictional story, but inside is a journal written by a scientist who does autopsies on zombies on a remote island base.
-He explains everything is real world scientific form, and it’s hard not to believe that isn’t real.
+He explains everything in real-world scientific form, and it’s hard not to believe that isn’t real.

 This is probably the first time I have been almost convinced that zombies could really exist.
 This book is written like a government briefing and inside contains the journal of Dr. Blum who sacrifices himself to go to an island with two other world-renown doctors to help find a cure of ANSD or “Zombiism”.
 The book follows a two-week period of the doctor and what he discovers which is fascinating.
 Everything is explained in exorbitant amounts of detail, but in between are the happenings of what’s going on on the island.
 The book is gory, scary, and surreal all the same time which is almost revolutionary for the zombie genre.

 The actual journal part is written on gray pages and in a handwritten font.
 This makes the book feel more real.
 The illustrations are crude anatomically correct sketches of what the doctor is seeing.
 I only wish the journal part was longer than 150 pages.
-The last 50 are appendices which explain meaning in the journal.
+The last 50 are appendices that explain meaning in the journal.
 The first few are pretty dry and written in formal official document form, but the final ones are emails, letters, and short journals of what’s going on in the post-nuclear world where only one-third of humanity remains.
 The book is brief, and leaves you craving more, only because of how well written and believable this novel is.